eecs110/fall2020/pages/_lectures/draft/18tutorial.md

 ## What to Turn In
-When you're done, turn in your `tutorial06.py` file on Canvas (optional if you attended tutorial).
+When you're done, turn in your `lab06.py` file on Canvas (optional if you attended lab).